 Elevador da Nazaré

-My apartment in Nazar was located in the upper part of the city, and from the bus station I went straight to the funicular, which is visible from afar.
-From the bus station (if you can call a small room with a cash register) to the funicular a little less than a kilometer, I walked for 20 minutes.
+My apartment in Nazaré was located in the upper part of the city, and from the bus station I went straight to the funicular, which is visible from afar.
+From the bus station (if so you can call a small room with a ticket office) to the funicular a little less than a kilometer, I walked for about 20 minutes.

-The lower station of the funicular is located on the Rua do Elevador, starting at the restaurant São Miguel, at the very end of the Avenida da Republica.
+The lower station of the funicular is located on the Rua do Elevador, starting at the São Miguel restaurant, at the very end of the Avenida da Republica promenade.

 The fare is 1.20 euros, tickets are sold at the ticket office.
-Perhaps there are also travel tickets, I did not have time to ask.
+Perhaps there are also travel tickets, I didn't have time to ask.

-We didn't have to wait for the departure for a long time, during the day the traffic interval is 15 minutes, Funicular works from 7 am to 1 am.
+We didn't have to wait for the departure for a long time, during the day the traffic interval is 15 minutes, the funicular works from 7 am to 1 am.

-The funicular in Nazare - the creation of the famous engineer Raoul Ronson Mesnier du Ponsard, author of the lifts in Lisbon, Porto and Braga.
-The elevator received its first passengers on July 28, 1889, and for a long time only operated during the swimming season.
-A steam engine was used as the drive, and the wagons carried 60 people each.
+The funicular in Nazare is the brainchild of the famous engineer Raoul Ronson Mesnier du Ponsard, the author of the famous lifts in Lisbon, Porto and Braga.
+The Elevator received its first passengers on July 28, 1889, and for a long time it operated only during the bathing season.
+A steam engine was used as the drive, the wagons were loaded with 60 people each.

-In 1924, Funicular was purchased by the Board of Trustees of the Church of our lady of Nazareth, and in 1932 returned to the hands of the city Council and has since been moved to year-round operation.
+In 1924, the funicular was purchased by the Board of Trustees of the Church of our lady of Nazareth, and in 1932 returned to the hands of the city Council and since then has been transferred to a year-round operating mode.

-On February 15, 1963, there was a disaster-a cable break, resulting in two people being killed.
-The lift was opened five years later, receiving a three-level braking system and an electric drive.
+On February 15, 1963, a disaster occurred - the cable broke, resulting in the death of two people.
+The lift was opened five years later, receiving a three-level braking system and electric drive.

-Oncoming wagons leave exactly in the middle of the road - at the mark of 158 meters.
+Oncoming trailers leave exactly in the middle of the road - at the mark of 158 meters.

 In September 2001, the lift was closed for major repairs, which included rebuilding the terminals and replacing the wagons with modern ones.
-The updated Funicular was opened to passengers in June 2002.
+The renovated funicular was opened to passengers in June 2002.

-According to statistics, The funicular in Nazare carries more than a million passengers a year and is considered the busiest in Portugal (presumably after the elevators in Lisbon).
+According to statistics, the funicular in Nazare carries more than a million passengers a year and is considered the most loaded in Portugal (presumably, after the elevators in Lisbon).

-Less than 5 minutes after the poisoning, I found myself at the top of the funicular station.
+Less than 5 minutes after the poisoning, I found myself at the top station of the funicular.

-The station is located again on Rua do Elevador, but in the upper Nazare district Sitio.
-Nearby is the square of the virgin of Nazare and the observation deck of Subercu, which offers a wonderful view of the city.
+The station is located again on Rua do Elevador, but already in the upper district of Nazare, Sitio.
+Nearby area of the virgin of nazaré and tour Superku, offering amazing views of the city.